Franchisor vs. Franchisee: What’s The Difference?

 Pay Royalty Fees

-Hire, Lead and Manage a Team and Ensuring They Follow a System
+Hire, Lead and Manage a Team

 Advertise and Market the Business Locally

-Word of mouth is one of the most effective tools at the disposal of a franchisee.
+In addition to marketing and advertising, word of mouth is one of the most effective tools at the disposal of a franchisee.
 If customers don’t come, the business fails.
 The franchise has to reach out to the community to ensure the business has regular customers that keep coming back for more.

 Manage the Success and Growth of the Business